This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 - Hip belt and harness-friendly pockets

-While you look for some of these amazing and beneficial features, you may also want to steer clear of men’s rain jackets that don’t have the chest pocket, aren’t as breathable as membrane models, and those that have an interior that feels clammier than other men’s rain jackets.
+While you look for some of these functional and beneficial features, you may also want to steer clear of men’s rain jackets that don’t have the chest pocket, aren’t as breathable as membrane models, and those that have an interior that feels clammy.

 What about durability?
 Do you think the rain jacket should be abrasion resistant as well as water-resistant?
 This is largely dependent on the type of hiking you will be doing and the environment you will be in.

-What else should you consider when purchasing your new men’s rain jacket for 2019?
+What else should you consider when purchasing your new men’s rain jacket?

 This is one of the consumer’s top priorities and concerns when making a purchase.
 We all want to spend our hard earned money on products that are well worth the price we are paying for them.

 So, while you look through these rain jacket selections, take a look at the price range for each and the features you can get within those price brackets.
 Again, you do get what you pay for.
-If you want more features, then you can expect to pay a bit more.
+If you want more features and better quality, then you can expect to pay a bit more.

 Of course, when you look for a new rain jacket, you definitely want it to have some kind of water resistance, right?
 After all, this really is the primary reason for purchasing a RAIN jacket, is it not?

-So, you can pay for all those premium features, but if the rain jacket isn’t waterproof or water-resistant, then you have definitely wasted your time and money.
-So you need to pay attention to that when buying.
+So, you can pay for all those premium features, but if the rain jacket doesn’t perform well in terms of being waterproof or water-resistant, then you have definitely wasted your time and money.

 We hope you enjoyed this quick look at the best hiking rain jackets for men in 2020.
 There is no shortage of great options to choose from.
 If you’re on the hunt for a new rain jacket for the trail, definitely check some of these options out.